😩 Struggling to sleep? ShutEye® might be the answer! 👍

 Reading time

-8 min
+9 min

 Key Takeaways

-What Happens During Light Sleep
+What is Light Sleep

 Light sleep is a crucial stage in the sleep cycle that contributes to restful nights.
 During this stage, your heart rate and respiratory rate slow down, making you less sensitive to noise, temperature changes, and movement.
 It allows your muscles to relax, your body temperature to decrease, and your brain waves to slow down.

-How Much Light Sleep Do You Need
+How Much Light Sleep Do You Need?

 Getting a good night’s sleep is essential for our well-being, and understanding the amount of light sleep we need can help us achieve that.
 Light sleep is an important part of our sleep cycle and overall sleep quality.
 The duration of light sleep varies from person to person, but on average, it lasts between 10 to 30 minutes in the first sleep cycle.
-To better monitor your sleep and the duration of your light sleep cycle, download ShutEye® and understand your sleep habits better.

 ShutEye@3x